-Glenn Thomas Jacobs, AKA Kane The Wrestler Wants Pursues Mayoral Position In Tennessee
+Glenn Thomas Jacobs, AKA Kane The Wrestler, Pursues Mayoral Position In Tennessee

-Glenn Thomas, the professional wrestler who goes by the name Kane is switching careers in favor of politics.
+Glenn Thomas, the professional wrestler who goes by the name Kane, is switching careers in favor of politics.
 He is currently vying for the position of mayor in Knox County, Tennessee.

 Thomas is the latest World Wrestling Entertainment wrestler to switch from the sport and into another controversial field.
-His wrestling role has more of a sinister nature but it has earned him a lot of fame.
-He has been absent from the wrestling spotlight for some time but word on the street was that he was planning to show up at the survivor series to mark his 20th anniversary.
-However, it seems he has opted to put wrestling aside and pursue politics though it is not clear whether he will ever return to wrestling.
+His wrestling role has more of a sinister nature, but it has earned him a lot of fame.
+He has been absent from the wrestling spotlight for some time, but word on the street was that he was planning to show up at the survivor series to mark his 20th anniversary.
+However, it seems he has opted to put wrestling aside and pursue politics, though it is not clear whether he will ever return to wrestling.

 Thanks everybody!!
 Really an honor and humbling. https://t.co/E7fSEqCxeshttps://t.co/17WB6AjOQP pic.twitter.com/KJZfEnsiEL